Philadelphia Trolley Routes: By The Numbers

 Avenue.
 June 1981 photo by Mike Szilagyi

-The streetcar line connecting Philadelphia to PTC's amusement park at Willow Grove was
+line connecting Philadelphia to the Willow Grove amusement park was

 completed in 1907.
-The double-track line operated on private right-of-way, with some center-of-the-road,
+The double-track line operated on private right-of-way,

 | Route 10